yU93r/SteamEmu/post_build/README.release.md

 **Note: at the moment this feature is only enabled in the experimental builds**
 ---

+This is made possible using the amazing third-party library `Ingame Overlay project`: https://github.com/Nemirtingas/ingame_overlay

 The overlay can be enabled by creating a file named `enable_experimental_overlay.txt` in the `steam_settings` folder.
-This feature is highly experimental and might cause crashes or other severe problems.
+This feature is **highly experimental** and might cause crashes or other problems.

 This is for games that depend on the steam overlay to let people join multiplayer games.
 Alternatively, you can use the dedicated tool `lobby_connect` to join a game lobby.